What is Biomass?

 Biomass fuels generate low levels of atmospheric pollutants and do not contribute to ‘acid rain’ with nasties such as sulphur dioxide that are released by fossil fuels.
 Additionally, ETA biomass combustion systems are highly sophisticated, offering over 90% efficiency and RHI compatible low emission levels.

 Finally, Biomass not only supplies us with energy, it helps with the disposal of wood and other materials that would otherwise be left to rot.
 Residues from rotting organic materials generate CO2 and produces methane (CH4), a greenhouse gas 21 times more potent than CO2.

 Other Benefits of Biomass

 Biomass is not only better for the environment than fossil fuels, it can also offer local business opportunities.
 The use of biomass fuel provides an economic incentive to manage woodland, which improves UK biodiversity.
 Additionally, biomass is sourced, processed and transported via local networks, supporting the rural economy.

 Commercial Biomass is one of the UK’s leading biomass and renewable heating specialists.
-With well over 100 biomass boiler installations to our name and 30+ years’ experience, Commercial Biomass helps you make the right renewable energy choice for your home.
-We are Gas Safe registered, ETA and IDM Certified, and the only installer in Somerset and Devon to be certified with Innasol.
+With well over 300 biomass boiler installations to our name and 30+ years’ experience in the heating industry, Commercial Biomass helps you make the right renewable energy choice for your home.
+We are Gas Safe registered, Windhager, Hargassner, ETA and IDM Certified, and the only installer in Somerset and Devon to be certified with Innasol.
 More about Commercial Biomass…